Off-Campus Release Process

 For more detailed information, including request forms, current students can visit our Intranet Website.

-The Residency Requirement Exemption Committee will determine, based on specific criteria, which students will be granted an exemption to live off campus.
+The Residency Requirement Exemption Committee will determine, based on specific criteria, which students may be granted an Exemption from the Residency Requirement.
 There are many factors that go into the committee deciding whether or not to allow a student to be released from this requirement.
 These factors may include, but are not limited to: